aws-samples/api-gateway-multitenant-tiering-usageplans/INSTALL.md

   # chose a profile name that the AmplifyCLI will use for this new IAM user
 ```

 ### 2.b.
-Use Amplify CLI to configure resources fo the web application
+Use Amplify CLI to configure resources for the web application

 Basic initialization
 ```bash